ComPlat/chemotion_ELN/INSTALL.md

 sudo ./chemotion_ELN_update.sh
 ```

+## Using Windows Subsytem for Linux 2

+The instalation script works with Ubuntu 20 under WSL2.

+NB:

+- openssh-server should be reinstalled.
+- services (postgres, nginx) needs to be started manually.
+- UFW should not be used and disabled.

 ## Using Docker

 This is a setup for a 'pseudo' production stage using passenger and aimed for user testing.
 (For the development environment, change 'RAILS_ENV' to 'development' in docker-compose.yml)